tiendu/tiendu.github.io/_posts/2026-06-09-nextflow-snakemakw-wdl-2026-eng.md

 title: "Nextflow vs Snakemake vs WDL in 2026: Executive Guide to Cloud Cost Control, Compliance, and Audit Readiness"
 date: 2026-06-09
 categories: ["Bioinformatics & Scientific Tools", "Automation, Systems & Engineering"]
-pinned: false
 ---

 Workflow engines are often compared by syntax.

+That is fine for engineers choosing what they enjoy writing.

-That is the wrong comparison for executive management.
+It is not enough for management.

-The real decision is not:
+For management, the real question is not:

 > Which workflow language looks nicer?

-The real decision is:
+The real question is:

 > Which operating model helps the organization control expensive cloud compute, produce reliable scientific results, and give auditors clean evidence when they ask for it?